wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 ### Suspend Endpoint on Failure

-Leaf endpoints(Address and WSDL) can be suspended if they are detected as failed endpoints.
-When an endpoint is in in suspended state for a specified time duration following a failure, it cannot process any new messages.
+Leaf endpoints (Address and WSDL) can be suspended if they are detected as failed endpoints.
+When an endpoint is in suspended state for a specified time duration following a failure, it cannot process any new messages.
 The following formula determines the wait time before the next attempt.

-`         next suspension time period = Max (Initial Suspension duration * (progression factor*        ` `                              try count                           `
-`         *), Maximum Duration)        `
+`next suspension time period = Max (Initial Suspension duration * (progression factor* ` `                              try count                           ` `         *), Maximum Duration)        `